 Use the \uparrow or \downarrow keys to select the preset that you want to load.
-Press the SELECT key when this preset is shown will prompt you to confirm that you want to load the preset configuration.
-To proceed press the SELECT key one more time to actually load the preset.
+Pressing the SELECT key when this preset is shown will prompt you to confirm that you want to load the preset configuration.
+To proceed, press the SELECT key one more time to actually load the preset.
 The front panel display will briefly show a message indicating that the preset configuration has been loaded.

 3.12.2.
-How to Save the Configuration to a User Preset
+Saving the Configuration to a User Preset